hexparrot/catjot/README.md

 `jot` : display all notes created in the present working directory (pwd)

-`jot -ac "some info"` : Add context to last-written note
+`jot -ac "some info"` : Add context to last-written note `|jot -ac`            : Piped content written as context for last-written note

-`jot -ap "/var/log"` : Change pwd of last-written note
+`jot -ap "/var/log"` : Change pwd of last-written note `|jot -ap`           : Piped content (single string, no spaces)
+                     : written as pwd for last-written note

-`jot -at "strays"` : Add a tag to the last-written note
+`jot -at "strays"` : Add a tag to the last-written note `|jot -at`         : Piped content (single string, no spaces)
+                   : written as tag for last-written note

 ### Homenotes